 USA Producer: Ginger Dunnill, AHA Festival of Progressive Arts, Broken Boxes Podcast

 Because the Mayflower 400 cultural program commemorates the 1620 voyage of the pilgrims to the "New World", it is paramount that we as Indigenous people step in to direct our own narratives.

-Your donation and support for the project will allow the 25+ selected Indigenous artists to be awarded $4,000 total each for 1 week of participation.
+Your donation and support for the project will allow the 25+ selected Indigenous artists to create a work onsite for one week in Plymouth UK.

 Share this call for support with members of your community who may like to support this work, shareable links: